-Stalking is a crime in all states, characterized as a pattern of malicious and willful behavior rather than a one-time event, which often is charged against estranged partners and spouses.
-California stalking law defines the crime as repeated harassment that creates a credible threat of harm.
-Victims of stalking typically seek restraining orders (also called "orders of protection") to keep offenders away.
+Stalking is a crime in all states, characterized as a pattern of malicious and willful behavior rather than a one-time event.
+Often it is charged against estranged partners and spouses, but it can also apply to complete strangers as is sometimes the case with celebrity stalkers.

-|Stalking Defined as||Willfully, maliciously, and repeatedly follows or harasses another and makes credible threat with intent to place another in reasonable fear for own safety or safety of his/her immediate family 646.9(a)|
+|Stalking Defined as||Willfully, maliciously, and repeatedly follows or harasses another and makes credible threat with intent to place another in reasonable fear for own safety or safety of his/her immediate family.|

-|Penalty for Repeat Offense||If stalks when there is a temporary restraining order, injunction, court order against the same party, is punishable by imprisonment in the state prison for 2, 3, or 4 yrs.
-646.9(b) Every person who, having been convicted of a felony under this section commits second/subsequent violation of section shall be punished by imprisonment in state prison for 2, 3 or 5 yrs.
-646.9(c)(2)|
+|Penalty for Repeat Offense||Stalking that violates a temporary restraining order, injunction, or court order against the same party, is punishable by imprisonment for 2, 3, or 4 years.
+Every person who, having been convicted of a felony under this section commits second/subsequent violations shall be punished by imprisonment in state prison for 2, 3 or 5 years.|

-|Arrest or Restraining Order Specifically Authorized by Statute?||Restraining order may be valid for up to 10 years.
-646.9(k)|
+|Arrest or Restraining Order Specifically Authorized by Statute?||A restraining order can be valid for up to 10 years.|

-|Constitutionally Protected Activities Exempted?||Constitutionally protected activity is not included within the meaning of "course of conduct" 646.9 (f).
-Section does not apply to labor picketing.
-646.9(i)|
+|Constitutionally Protected Activities Exempted?||Constitutionally protected activity is not included within the prohibited conduct described under the stalking statute.|

-- California Law
+- California Domestic Violence Law

 More Questions?
 How About A Free Initial Evaluation Of Your Stalking Case?